Best Fixed Frame Screens for Home Theater: Buyer's Guide

 Frequently Asked Questions

-Can I use a fixed frame screen with an ultra-short-throw projector?
+Can I use a 120-inch fixed frame screen with a short-throw projector?

 Where to Buy